 Why is Wireless Charging so Slow?

-This basically raises a debate that wireless charging is still not completely wireless due to the fact that the wireless charger itself always has to be plugged in and your phone has to completely rest on the wireless charger for it to work.
+This basically raises a debate that wireless charging is still not completely wireless due to the fact that the wireless charger itself always has to be plugged in, and your phone has to rest on the wireless charger for it to work completely.
 Add to it the extremely slow charging speeds of around 5-10W on most common smartphones.
 The slow speeds are due to the fact that induction works better when the size of the coils is larger and the number of turns in the coil is more.
 Both these constraints are not possible to achieve on a smartphone due to the small footprint.
-Also, wireless charging involves a lot of power loss in the form of heat which again brings down the charging speed.
+Also, wireless charging involves a lot of power loss in the form of heat, which again brings down the charging speed.

 Present and Future Developments in Wireless Charging

-Brands like Xiaomi, Huawei, and even OnePlus with the new rumored OnePlus 8 Pro have been working on custom wireless charging solutions that can go as high as 40W as supported by the new Mi 10 Pro.
+Brands like Xiaomi, Huawei, and even OnePlus, with the new rumored OnePlus 8 Pro, have been working on custom wireless charging solutions that can go as high as 40W as supported by the new Mi 10 Pro.
 The OnePlus 8 Pro is supposedly going to come with support for 30W wireless charging.
-It sounds promising for sure, but it would be interesting to see how the adoption rate is as these fast-wireless chargers with support for 30-40W output are not easily available and if they are, they would be very expensive.
+It sounds promising for sure, but it would be interesting to see how the adoption rate is as these fast-wireless chargers with support for 30-40W output are not easily available.
+If they are, they would be very expensive.

-What’s good, though, is that apart from smartphones, more consumer gadgets like earphones and wearables are adopting wireless charging and with the advent of reverse wireless charging on smartphones, you can charge these smaller gadgets on the go which is really convenient.
+What’s good, though, is that apart from smartphones, more consumer gadgets like earphones and wearables are adopting wireless charging.
+With the advent of reverse wireless charging on smartphones, you can charge these smaller gadgets on the go, which is really convenient.
 Also, brands like Realme have incorporated wireless charging into the Realme Buds Air which is probably one of the most affordable pairs of wireless earphones to come with support for wireless charging.
 It’s surely a step in the right direction.